sharif-apu/BJDD_CVPR21/README.md

 # BJDD_CVPR21
-This is the official implementation of paper title "Beyond Joint Demosaicking and Denoising: An Image Processing Pipeline for aPixel-bin Image Sensor" from CVPRW21.
-To download full paper **[[Click Here]()]**.
+This is the official implementation of paper title "Beyond Joint Demosaicking and Denoising: An Image Processing Pipeline for a Pixel-bin Image Sensor".
+The paper has been accepted and expected to be published in the proccedings of CVPR21.
+To download full paper **[[Click Here](https://arxiv.org/abs/2104.09398)]**.

 **Please consider to cite this paper as follows:**